jbpost2/TeachingWithR/exercises/TeachingR_Part_5_Exercises.md

 We’re investigating the popularity of names in the US each year.
 Matt has chosen to investigate the names of each person in his immediate
 family: Matthew, Sarah, Eden, Jack, and Hazel.
-They’re his favorite people, and also his favorite names\!
+They’re his favorite people, and also his favorite names!
 He’s feeling torn about how to include his son Jack in the analysis.
 Jack’s legal name is “Jon” but he is nearly always called “Jack”–the spelling of “Jon” honors Scandinavian heritage on both sides of the family, and the nickname “Jack”